Edward Lucas (congressman)

-Edwards Lucas (October 20, 1780 – March 4, 1858) was a nineteenth-century politician, lawyer and military officer from western Virginia, who served in the War of 1812, the Virginia House of Delegates and the U.S. House of Representatives before becoming superintendent of the military arsenal at Harpers Ferry (1837-1841) and then its paymaster until his death.
+Edward Lucas (October 20, 1780 – March 4, 1858) was a nineteenth-century politician, lawyer and military officer from western Virginia, who served in the War of 1812, the Virginia House of Delegates and the U.S. House of Representatives before becoming superintendent of the military arsenal at Harpers Ferry (1837-1841) and then its paymaster until his death.
 His younger brother William Lucas would also later hold the redistricted congressional seat.

 Early and family life

 Born in Jefferson County near Shepherdstown, Virginia (now West Virginia) to Robert Lucas and his wife the former Elizabeth Edwards (1745-1808), the younger Lucas is sometimes referred to as Edward Lucas IV.
 His Quaker grandfather Edward Lucas II moved to Virginia with his Philadelphia-born wife, and his son (this man's father) fought as a patriot during the revolutionary war.
 He also shared the name with his uncle and some cousins, but after two sons having the name died as infants, this baby received the additional letter as a mystical precaution.
 Young Ed Lucas received a private education suitable to his class, as did his surviving brother William.
 He then traveled to Carlisle, Pennsylvania for further studies and graduated from Dickinson College in 1809.
 He would marry Anna Maria Ronemous.
 Though their married daughter died in 1844, their three sons all survived the American Civil War not long after this Edward Lucas' death.